henriqueholtz/Aws-Struggle/Produtcs/Storages/AWS Storage Gateway.md

 # AWS Storage Gateway

-- Tape Gateway (seems with S3 Galcier ?!)
+- **Tape Gateway** (seems with S3 Galcier ?!)
-- File Gateway (seems with S3 Standard ?!)
+- **Amazon S3 File Gateway** (seems with S3 Standard ?!)
-- Volume Gateway (seems with EBS ?!)
+- **Amazon FSx File Gateway** (seems with S3 Standard ?!)
+- **Volume Gateway** (Block storage like EBS)
+- Backup gateway (same of tape gateway?): Block/File storage

-AWS Storage Gateway is a hybrid cloud storage service that connects your existing on-premises environments with the AWS Cloud.
+- **AWS Storage Gateway is a hybrid cloud storage service that connects your existing on-premises environments with the AWS Cloud.**
+- It's a hardware
+- Cacheable

 Customers use Storage Gateway to simplify storage management and reduce costs for key hybrid cloud storage use cases.
 These include moving tape backups to the cloud, reducing on-premises storage with cloud-backed file shares, providing low latency access to data in AWS for on-premises applications, as well as various migration, archiving, processing, and disaster recovery use cases.

 - data encryption automatically enabled (using SSL)